PilotDataPlatform/Documentation-and-Publications/devops/README.md

 ### Microservices Terraform
 Inside the infrastructure repostory there will be a directory containing the terraform resources for deploying and managing the Pilot microservices in the form of Helm Charts.

+To ensure we have a stable target to record terraform state, regadless of what infrastructure Pilot is deployed to, we store the terraform state of the services directly in Kubernetes.

 ![](./tf_ms_diagram.png)